-- 10.6.12.1 With the exception of leasebacks, all FDOT property acquired for the Interstate System and located within the right of way line on the approved right of way map, requires written FHWA concurrence for its leasing.
+10.6.12.1 With the exception of leasebacks, all FDOT property acquired for the Interstate System and located within the right of way line on the approved right of way map, requires written FHWA concurrence for its leasing.
 Written concurrence is also required for a request to change the access control line for leasing purposes.
-This concurrence must be obtained prior to negotiating, advertising, and executing the lease. - 10.6.12.2 The leasing of all FDOT property located on the Interstate System outside the right of way lines on the approved right of way maps or non-Interstate system property on federal aid projects must be approved by the Director, Office of Right of Way, prior to negotiating, advertising, and executing the lease.
-Requests, including complete supporting documentation, shall be submitted to the State Right of Way Administrator, Property Management, for the Director's approval. - 10.6.12.3 Requests for FHWA or the Director, Office of Right of Way, concurrence shall be submitted for review to the State R/W Administrator, Property Management, and shall include the following documentation: - (A) Federal aid number; - (B) An explanation as to why the land is not presently needed; - (C) A right of way map marked to show the location of the property to be leased. - NOTE: The map must provide enough detail to allow the property to be physically located, or additional maps may be submitted to help locate the property; - (D) When available, marked construction plans which show the property in relation to construction features and remaining right of way (photographs and other methods of depicting or explaining the construction features in relation to the subject property may be used if construction plans are not available): - (E) Completed routing sheets from department heads as applicable and the Declaration of Temporarily Surplus by the District Secretary, or authorized designee;
+This concurrence must be obtained prior to negotiating, advertising, and executing the lease.

+10.6.12.2 The leasing of all FDOT property located on the Interstate System outside the right of way lines on the approved right of way maps or non-Interstate system property on federal aid projects must be approved by the Director, Office of Right of Way, prior to negotiating, advertising, and executing the lease.
+Requests, including complete supporting documentation, shall be submitted to the State Right of Way Administrator, Property Management, for the Director's approval.

+10.6.12.3 Requests for FHWA or the Director, Office of Right of Way, concurrence shall be submitted for review to the State R/W Administrator, Property Management, and shall include the following documentation:

+- (A) Federal aid number; - (B) An explanation as to why the land is not presently needed; - (C) Details outlining when the parcel was acquired, who the parcel was acquired from, and how the parcel was acquired by FDOT. - (D) A right of way map marked to show the location of the property to be leased.

+NOTE: The map must provide enough detail to allow the property to be physically located, or additional maps may be submitted to help locate the property;

+(E) When available, marked construction plans which show the property in relation to construction features and remaining right of way (photographs and other methods of depicting or explaining the construction features in relation to the subject property may be used if construction plans are not available);

+Topic No. 575-000-000

+Right of Way Manual Effective: April 15, 1999

+Property Management Revised: July 27, 2021